 - Historical Quota Performance: The history of making quota is critical.
 One or two quarter misses might not mean much.
 Especially with factors out of a SM’s control.
 Inconsistency though can lead to deep root problems.

 The key is to take these non-quota metrics and compare them to quota attainment.
 How?
-By using our Sales Manager Score Grid (Download it here).
-Below is one we developed for a client.
-This grid allows a Sales VP to evaluate their Sales Managers quantitatively and a qualitatively through a weighted formula based on your customers and company’s objectives.
-Get the Grid, Weighted Formula and Key that will allow you to plot your Sales Managers on the Sales Manager Score Grid and evaluate them both on quota performance and non-quota metrics:
+By evaluating your Sales Managers quantitatively and a qualitatively through a weighted formula based on your customers and company’s objectives.
+Evaluate them both on quota performance and non-quota metrics:

 By measuring the Non Quota Metrics vs. the Quota Attainment, you can come to a simple conclusion on whether to invest in the Sales Manager or put them officially on the bubble.